A granola bar maker is out to pop your filter bubble - Digiday

 The modern American reality is that of a political and social filter bubble.
 Maybe a granola bar can change things.

-On Tuesday, Kind Snacks will launch “Pop Your Bubble,” a Facebook plugin that connects Facebook users with people vastly different from them in order to force them to embrace different points of view.
+On Tuesday, Kind Snacks’ non-profit wing will launch “Pop Your Bubble,” a Facebook plugin that connects Facebook users with people vastly different from them in order to force them to embrace different points of view.
 Consider it a Tinder swipe, except that instead of trying to find something in common, it’s a mismatch designed to steer you toward debate and discussion.

 This is how it works: Users can visit the microsite popyourbubble.com and link it with their Facebook profiles.
 A custom algorithm will then scrub through their profiles — deviating from traditional algorithms that suggest familiar content based on past activity and interests — pulling up people’s profiles least similar to theirs.

 Specifically, it matches users with those who differ across key demographics, such as geographic location and age, and have historically liked and shared dissimilar content.
 Users are then prompted to follow at least 10 new people whose posts will subsequently appear in their newsfeeds.
 Those who want to go a step further can add their profile and allow future users to follow them.
-The tool was developed for Kind by PR agency Edelman.
+The tool was developed for Kind by Edible, a food and beverage specialty agency within PR agency Edelman.

 “The hope is that we’re able to change a few people’s perspectives or at least help them find some kind of common ground or space where they can listen to one another,” said Elle Lanning, chief of staff and svp of corporate development at Kind, and also an adviser to The Kind Foundation, the brand’s nonprofit arm.
 “With the heightened level of polarization that has been driven by this last political cycle, we want to help people listen to understand rather than just listening to respond.”